Delivering and embedding

 Research has shown that there is no single way to develop a natural capital investment plan however the steps below are a guide of the different stages that most natural capital investment plans have followed.

 For this reason, we wanted to look at the different approaches, research and recommendations around Natural capital investment planning.
 To help inform the development of a Doubling Nature Investment Plan (DNIP) in Cambridgeshire, and other potential natural capital investment approaches, our project funded a study that researched and compared current approaches to natural capital investment planning (ncip) in the UK.
-The research included most of the current UK ncip approaches and other organisations and individuals working in this field in Cambridgeshire and within the Oxford to Cambridge (OxCam) Arc.
+The research included most of the current UK ncip approaches and other organisations and individuals working in this field.
 It comprised of desk research and interviews covering 22 approaches to ncip with 26 individuals.
 The research focussed on their approaches, strategies, recommendations, the challenges they faced, the key strengths and weaknesses of their approaches and what advice they would give to a new natural capital investment plan project.
-This report was produced for the Defra Group OxCam Arc Local Natural Capital Plan team, Natural Cambridgeshire and the Cambridgeshire and Peterborough Combined Authority and will be used by the OxCam LNCP to inform a toolkit on taking a natural capital approach.
+This report was produced for the Local Natural Capital Plan team, Natural Cambridgeshire and the Cambridgeshire and Peterborough Combined Authority.

 Testing approaches to mapping habitat quality and ecosystem condition at a County Scale